TeachBooks/TU-Delft-Theme-Example/book/content/intro.md

 ::::::{admonition} Hint!
 :class: hint
-Click on the **TU Delft logo** on the navbar above to toggle between themes!
+Click on the **TU Delft logo** on the navbar above in the upper right corner to toggle between themes!
 ::::::

 This book is still a work in progress.
 Your feedback and suggestions are welcome as we continue to develop and improve this resource.